Arizona vs. Purdue: Sportsbook promo codes, odds, spread, over/under - December 16

 - Odds to win the national championship: +1000

-- Arizona is best in college basketball in terms of its odds to win the national championship (+1000), and resides in the same spot, according to the computer rankings.
+- Arizona is best in the country in terms of its odds to win the national championship (+1000), and resides in the same spot, according to the computer rankings.

 - In terms of their national championship odds, the Wildcats have experienced the -biggest change this season, improving from +2000 at the beginning to +1000.

-- Arizona has a 9.1% chance of winning the national championship, based on its moneyline odds.
+- Arizona's chances of winning the national championship, based on its odds, are 9.1%.

 Check out all the futures bets available at BetMGM!